Brain scanner is a lie detector

 Brain fingerprints under scrutiny

-By Becky McCall
+By Becky McCall in Seattle

 A controversial technique for identifying a criminal mind using involuntary brainwaves that could reveal guilt or innocence is about to take centre stage in a last-chance court appeal against a death-row conviction in the US.